zdrossman/github-repo-list-ios-002/github-repo-list/Pods/KIF/README.md

 The testing target will add a header and implementation file, likely "Acceptance_Tests.m/h" to match your target name.
 Delete those.

-Once your test target set up, add the following to your Podspec file.
+Once your test target set up, add the following to your Podfile file.
 Use your target's name as appropriate.

 ```Ruby
 target 'Acceptance Tests', :exclusive => true do